Minocycline extended-release tabletsPronunciation

 Brand Name: Solodyn

-Minocycline extended-release tablets is used for:
+Minocycline extended-release tablets are used for:

 Treating certain types of moderate to severe acne.
 It may also be used for other conditions as determined by your doctor.